csmets/Server-Driven-UI/docs/architecture-fundamentals.md

 ## Application

 Android, iOS, and Web applications **should not contain any business logic**.
 Any business logic, if any, should not be done to the user interface (UI).
-UI should be dumb and any response given from the server-side must be handled.
+UI should be dumb and any response given from the server-side must  be the resolved value.
 This is an important and key role to SDUI. **Having any business logic within the UI defeats the purpose of SDUI, as you are now letting the client determine the view rather than the server.**

 ## Template service

 The template service is the client's one stop shop for building the views.
 The client can provide some context to the template service for it to tailor specific responses for that domain.
 This also removes individual clients from having to write their own GraphQL.
 Rather, all queries can be kept within the template service and let it handle how the presentation should look like.
-The template service can make 1 or many query calls to build a page and return it as a REST response.
-Having it return an old robust response such as REST grants some benefits for clients such as caching GET requests.
-With graphQL requests it's all done via POST and you have to leverage the library like Apollo to handle the caching for you.
+The template service can make 1 or many query calls to build a page and return it as a response for the client to digest.
+Depending on preference, it can be REST, WebSockets or an alternative - depends on the use case.

 ## Compositor (GraphQL Server)